🩍10 Reasons To NEVER Block DHT 👇

 😡“but Migan, aren’t you biased towards testosterone and DHT as well?”

 Nope.
 I spend a ridiculous amount of hours daily on research, experimentation, and practice, and have been doing so consistently for the last 20+ years.
 Why?
 Because all I care about is the TRUTH.
-I approach everything with an objective mindset, because my goal is to HELP people… to help MEN.
-So all I care about is results.
+I approach everything with an objective mindset, because my goal is to HELP people

 That’s why even though I’m known by many as the “testosterone guy”, I’m also known as the “inverted U-curve guy”, because I ALSO constantly warn people of the dangers of excessive or chronically elevated testosterone, DHT, or any other “positive” hormone or method.
 In short, I have ZERO bias.
 All I care about is helping men improve.